 The Publican House Brew Pub is a Feast On-certified restaurant, meaning at least 25% of its annual food and beverage purchases are made within Ontario.
 Although the exact percentage fluctuates seasonally, Brad told me their kitchen is usually well above that.
 “It’s common sense for us now,” he said.
 “We just integrate as much local stuff as we can.”
 Apart from buying produce from in-region farms wherever possible, the Publican’s approach to sourcing meat ethically is particularly impressive: after brewing, spent grains from the beer-making process are sent to Millbrook’s Silver Creek Farms to feed the livestock.
 When meat is served in the restaurant with a pint, you can be confident you’re eating as wholistic a local meal as possible.

 Brad and Becca continue to experiment with new dishes, keeping the old standbys but switching out portions of the menu four times a year.
 “We’re just a big giant playground.
 We have a full kitchen in the basement here and we test stuff all the time,” Brad told me.
 Becca’s latest example was corned beef prepared with the Publican’s O’Leerie stout and served with a High Noon kraut.
-When the recipes are ready, she plans to pair her ingredients with sourdough from South Pond Farms for a unique reuben.

 I told Brad and Becca how I’d watched their restaurant’s progress and then tried to get in for a month after they opened.
 They weren’t surprised, recalling the half-exhilarating, half-exhausting rush of the Grand Opening.
 It’s a bit easier to get a table these days, and with a reservation the brew pub can easily accommodate large groups — when both floors and the patio are open it can seat 250.
 Brad and Becca recommended visiting on a Friday or Saturday to catch some live music.
 It was nice to hear the handsome upright piano in the corner wasn’t just for show.
 I noticed that on my way in, but Brad kept pointing out more details I’d missed: artwork by noted painter Peer Christensen, light fixtures salvaged from an old church, a vanity built from restored wood.
 “We really tried to make it feel homey, right off the bat,” he said.
 “We built this to be a hundred-year pub.
 We want this around for a century, and we’ll keep on adding characteristics as it grows… I’ve just begun.”